What is Total Offensive Efficiency and how is it computed?

 shot the ball well and rebounded pretty well on the offensive glass.
 Needs to improve his

 COMMENT: Still just a banger but has improved every year.
-Shot the ball more/better but still
+He will never take on a larger role, but

 COMMENT: I haven't seen him much so can't comment too much, but I do know he is a horrible horrible